gsbs/cocoon/about.md

 Here is a blockquote

-> To a great mind, nothing is little
+> There is nothing in a caterpillar that tells you it's going to be a butterfly.

 ## References